Geoff Parker (cricketer)

+Geoffrey Ross Parker (born 31 March 1968) is an Australian former leading cricketer and Australian rules footballer, representing Victoria and South Australia in cricket and Essendon in the Victorian Football League (VFL).

+Cricket career

-Geoffrey Ross Parker (born 31 March 1968) captained the Under-19 Australian team in the 1980s, including when they won the 1988 Youth World Cup.
+Born in Melbourne, Parker captained the Under-19 Australian team in the 1980s, including their victorious 1988 Youth World Cup.
 He played 11 Youth Tests and 19 Youth One Day Internationals.

-Parker was born at Melbourne in 1968.
-He made his first-class cricket debut for Victoria in 1985 against the touring Indians – he scored 2 and took the wicket of Roger Binny.
+Parker made his first-class cricket debut for Victoria in 1985 against the touring Indians – he scored two and took the wicket of Roger Binny.

 In 1990 Parker played three Lancashire League games for Church Cricket Club; he scored one century and took eleven wickets.
 He left Victoria at the end of the 1991/92 season but after nearly 5 years out of cricket he returned with South Australia for the 1996/97 season, he scored his maiden first-class century against his old team in his fourth game back.
 He scored his highest score and only other century in 1999 against Western Australia, he retired at the end of that season.

 Parker played in 37 first-class games scoring 1,616 runs at an average of 26.93.
 He scored 2 centuries with a highest score of 117.
 He also took 6 wickets at an average of 40, his best bowling performance being 2/30.
 Parker also played 28 List A games scoring 502 runs at an average of 22.81, his highest score was 83.
 He also took 3 List A wickets at an average of 90, his best bowling being 1/4.

+Australian rules football career

-He was also a gifted Australian rules footballer and played three VFL games for Essendon during the late 1980s.
+Parker was a leading junior footballer, representing Victoria in the national u/16s schoolboys championship in 1983, winning the J.L.
+Williams Medal for Best & Fairest and named in the All-Australian Schoolboy side.
+Parker played three games for Essendon during the late 1980s.

 He is currently the head recruiting manager for AFL club Port Adelaide.
 His nephew, Wil Parker also played cricket for Victoria before joining Collingwood to play AFL.